Leading with trust

 I’ve [Sandra J Sucher] taught at Harvard Business School for 23 years, including courses on moral leadership, and leadership and corporate accountability.
 Trust is a skill and therefore when teaching it, it’s important to use examples instead of lectures.

-In the classroom, I draw on a mixture of cases (I recommend Dave Cote at Honeywell to illustrate a trusted leader balancing different stakeholder needs: ‘Honeywell and the Great Recession (A)’ and ‘Honeywell and the Great Recession: The Economic Recovery (B)’) and examples from real life and great literature to stimulate discussions (William Langewiesche’s American Ground (2002) is a fabulous example of how a group earned originating consent,
+In the classroom, I draw on a mixture of cases (I recommend Dave Cote at Honeywell to illustrate a trusted leader balancing different stakeholder needs: ‘Honeywell and the Great Recession (A)’ and ‘Honeywell and the Great Recession: The Economic Recovery (B)’) and examples from real life and great literature to stimulate discussions (William Langewiesche’s American Ground (2002) is a fabulous example of how a group earned originating consent,for example).

 Then using a line of rigorous questioning, I get students to put themselves in a leader’s position.
 First, we start with observation; I call that step, ‘Describe’.
 What is the incident that’s happened?
 What are the leadership challenges?
 Then we take it deeper; I call that step, ‘Analyse’.
 Why did it happen?
 What factors contributed to the present?
 What do we know and what don’t we know?
 And finally, I have the students assess and debate the right course of action; I call that step, ‘Judge’.
 The reality is that in the midst of a crisis or a scandal it’s difficult to know what to do and sometimes there are no clear answers, just tough choices.
 Students often come into class hoping for right answers – what I hope to give them is a process for thinking through difficult dilemmas.

 Sandra J Sucher (left) is a Professor of Management Practice at Harvard Business School, where she has taught for the last 20 years.
 At Harvard, Sucher has studied how organisations can change and improve while retaining stakeholder trust and the vital role that leaders can play in the process.
-She is also an advisor to the Edelman Trust Barometer
+She is also an advisor to the Edelman Trust Barometer.

 Shalene Gupta (right) is a Research Associate at Harvard Business School.
 She is a former Fortune reporter, writing about diversity in Silicon Valley, big data, and smart cities, before which she worked at the US Department of Treasury and had a Fulbright grant in Malaysia.